 I am from the United State of America and fluently speak only English.

 My career background has been in early childhood education.
 I owned and operated a preschool for over 20 years, taught after school art and music programs and have since written and self-published several books ranging from children’s storybooks to caring for the elderly.

 I love teaching about what I know and am passionate about.
 Most recently I have become passionate about inspiring people to write down and publish their own stories in a book.
 Even if there are a thousand books on the shelf about the same subject, I believe that everyone’s voice matters and no two books will ever be written in exactly the same way.

 Although my husband and I plan to do some traveling together, he is not as interested in traveling to all the places I would like to visit.
-When he chooses to stay at home, I will travel to far off lands on my own.
-We are both fine with these travel arrangements.
+When he chooses to stay at home, I travel on my own.
+We are both fine with these arrangements.
 I enjoy exploring different destinations on my own time schedule.
 I love living in the moment like that!